Part 1 -Chess Rules Explained Video by myself Part 2-Chess Rules Explained

 Hello from Barrow-in-Furness, I am a 46 year old Chess fanatic called Alan Mansel Llewellyn.
-In this website you will be able to follow my progress as I play in many different tournies, club championships, and league games from Scotland to Northern England and hopefully back to my home country of Wales eventually.
+In this website you will be able to follow my progress as I play in many different tournies, club championships, and league games from Northern England to Scotland and back to my home country of Wales.

 I play in a similar style to Victor Korchnoi and he is thus my favourite player although Bobby Fischer and Nigel Short are also heroes of mine.
 I have actually played in a big International Tournament which was the Pokerstars Isle of Man International Masters although I finished last.
 The games can be seen here.